dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Class Demo HelloAndroidWithLogin:</mark>

 ``LoginScreen`` Activity calls ``HelloAndroid`` Activity

 Code Available on BrightSpace
 ![](https://i.imgur.com/EEqQEu6.png)

 ### <mark style="background: #AD21D9;">Activity Manifest:</mark>

-All Activities must be registered in the Activity Manifest to be launched
+All Activities must be registered in the Activity Manifest to be launched.

-For the activity launcher to start an activity, the
-activity needs to be registered in the Android
-manifest with the correct intent filter
+For the activity launcher to start an activity, the activity needs to be registered in the Android manifest with the correct intent filter.

-Activities that are launched explicitly must also be declared in the Manifest file
+Activities that are launched explicitly must also be declared in the Manifest file.

-Review the ``HelloAndroidWithLogin`` code
+Review the ``HelloAndroidWithLogin`` code.

 ![](https://i.imgur.com/FTLBxJS.png)